uwePhillPhelps/IAP-2024/Tutorials/Workshop 3.md

 If you accidentally open the supplied Logic DAW project, an error message you of a required, missing component.

-! here a screenshot of the error message !
+! a screenshot of the error message !

 The supplied xcode project and code will build this missing component, allowing you to experiment with simple audio effect processing such as:
 * Gain